-Evgeny: If I called it now, I would probably stop at the term "ethics-aware management".
-On the other hand, it, as a concept, is even more difficult to perceive.
+Evgeny: If I were calling it now, I would probably stop at the term "ethics-aware management".
+On the other hand, it is even more difficult to perceive as a concept.

 For me, ethical management is an alternative point of view on the management process.

-A huge number of techniques have been developed that put efficiency at the forefront.
+A huge number of techniques have been developed that prioritize efficiency.
 At the same time, ethics is very often not something that is deliberately ignored, but rather simply not taken into account.

 From this paradigm, mechanistic managers often grow up, perceiving subordinates (and themselves, of course) as purely functional details.

 The consequences of this approach are usually sad.
 My approach is designed to expose people to the ethical side of management.
-At a minimum, this will allow us to make more informed decisions.
+At the very least, this will allow us to make more informed decisions.

 I know that in the context of "ethical management" you often say that it is important for managers, quote, "not to be assholes."
 What's wrong with assholes?
 Many business icons were and are not the most pleasant people.
 And this, it seems, does not prevent them from building corporations.

-As for the icons of business, then we cannot know whether their corporations were built thanks to or in spite of their behavior.
+As for business icons, we cannot know whether their corporations were built because of or in spite of their behavior.
 Moreover, there are enough examples of equally successful managers who are not assholes.

 Evgeny: Speaking from a purely applied point of view, it gives an understanding of social mechanics that can be used to reduce stress, to improve the quality of life in the workplace.